kumogire/symmetrical-enigma/README.md

 1. Create your Keeper records
 2. Update `app_config.json` with Record UIDs
-3. Run `python3 serever_jwt_generator.py` to create your first JWT!
+3. Run `python3 serever_jwt_generator.py` to create and store your first JWT!